MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 ## Azure availability zone failure

-Availability zones are unique physical locations within the same Azure region.

-Azure availability zones can protect an Azure Data Explorer cluster and data from partial region failure.
+Azure availability zones are unique physical locations within the same Azure region.
+They can protect an Azure Data Explorer cluster and data from partial region failure.

 When you deploy new clusters to different availability zones, the underlying compute and storage components are deployed to different zones in the region.
 Each zone has independent power, cooling, and networking.
 During zonal downtime, the cluster will continue to work, but may experience performance degradation until the failure is resolved.